 An Emerald Isle tradition, colcannon is a combination of mashed potatoes mixed with either cooked cabbage or kale.
 For a healthier, lower-carb version, I’ve swapped out potatoes for cauliflower in this no-guilt cauliflower colcannon for St. Patricks Day.
 It’s a great way to get your veggies any day of the year.

 Who doesn’t love real mashed potatoes?
-Kent might live on them if I let him.
+My husband might live on them if I let him.
 These days you’ll only find the real deal at our house around Thanksgiving or Christmas.
 But with steamed and pureed cauliflower being so delicious and good for you, we don’t really miss mashed potatoes outside of the holidays (just don’t ask his opinion).
 In this recipe, cauliflower stands in for the mashed potatoes for a healthy and delicious twist on traditional Irish colcannon.

 Prep and Cook the Cauliflower and Kale